UBC-MOAD/docs/compute-canada.rst

    with your user id instead of Doug's in the :file:`./` line.

 #.
-Follow the :ref:`MercurialConfiguration` docs to create your :file:`$HOME/.hgrc` Mercurial configuration file,
+Follow the :ref:`GitConfiguration` docs to create your :file:`$HOME/.gitconfig` Git configuration file.
-   and your :file:`$HOME/.hgignore` global ignore file for Mercurial.

 #.
 Compute Canada clusters use the :command:`module load` command to load software components.
    On :kbd:`beluga` the module loads that are required to build and run NEMO are: